Women-in-Computing-at-RIT/RaspberryPiArcadeCabinet/README.md

 # RaspberryPiArcadeCabinet

 WiC's Rasbperry pi arcade cabinet documentation is contained in the pdf in this repository.
-To view click on the link to the pdf.
+To view click on the pdf file in the repo above.